krigjo25/C/intro_to_c/Cash/README.md

 the program calculates how many Quarters, Dimes Nickels & Pennys which the customer is owed

-Originally this project was created as an assignment at xCS50
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

-##  Date created / finished

-Wedensday January 4, 2023
-Wednesday, January 4, 2023 9:06 AM CET

 ###  Disclamers